1955 Quarter Value Checker: Errors List, ā€œDā€ & No Mint Mark Worth

 Market activity: 1955 DCAM Quarter

-Off-center strikes happen when the coin blank isn’t properly positioned during the minting process, causing part of the design to be missing while showing a crescent-shaped blank area.
-For 1955 quarters, the most dramatic examples show Washington’s profile partially cut off or the eagle missing entirely.
+Off-center strikes happen when the coin blank (called a planchet) is not properly positioned in the press during striking, leaving a crescent-shaped blank area and shifting the design to one side.
+For 1955 quarters, dramatic off-center examples may show Washington’s profile partially cut off or the eagle missing a wing entirely.

 Planchet flaws are defects in the metal blank before it gets struck into a coin.
-On 1955 quarters, you might find lamination errors where the metal surface peels away, revealing underlying layers, or planchet cracks that create dramatic lines across Washington’s face or the eagle.
+On 1955 quarters, you might find lamination errors where the coin’s silver-copper alloy surface peels away, revealing the underlying metal layers — or planchet cracks that create dramatic raised lines across Washington’s face or the eagle.

-Some blanks had improper alloy mixing, creating unusual color variations or soft spots that didn’t strike up properly.
-While not as dramatic as other errors, significant planchet flaws can still add considerable value, especially when they create visually striking effects on these classic silver quarters.
+Some blanks had improper alloy mixing or internal stresses that created soft spots, unusual color patches, or voids in the metal that didn’t strike up properly.
+While not as dramatic as other errors, significant lamination or split-planchet flaws can add considerable value, especially when the visual impact is striking on these classic 90% silver quarters.

-Clipped planchets occur when the metal strip wasn’t properly fed through the blanking press, creating coin blanks with missing sections that look like someone took a bite out of them.
-1955 quarters with clips can range from tiny curved clips along the edge to dramatic straight clips that remove a significant portion of the coin.
+Clipped planchets occur when the metal strip is not properly fed through the blanking press, creating coin blanks with missing curved or straight sections — as if someone took a bite out of the edge.
+A curved clip follows the arc of a previously punched hole in the strip, while a straight clip indicates a mis-feed at the start of a new coil.

-Die cracks develop when the steel dies used to strike coins begin to fatigue and crack under the enormous pressure of the minting process.
-On 1955 quarters, these appear as raised lines across the coin’s surface—maybe a crack running through Washington’s cheek or splitting the eagle’s wing.
+Die cracks develop when the hardened steel dies used to strike coins begin to fatigue under enormous pressure and eventually split.
+On 1955 quarters, these appear as raised lines across the coin’s surface — perhaps a thin ridge running through Washington’s cheek or crossing the eagle’s wing.
+Unlike damage that appears as scratches (which go into the coin), die cracks are always raised above the surface because metal from the planchet flows into the crack in the die.

 Also Read: 20 Rare Washington Quarter Errors Worth Money (Full List with Pictures)